abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 - must be marked with `static` and must have a method body
 - implicitly `public` (just like any other method in interface)
 - cannot be `abstract` or `final`
-- it is never inherited (unlike normal `static` class methods) and we need to call it with interface name (`InterfaceName.methodName()`) since we can't call it using implementing class ref or name
+- it is **never inherited/goto impl class** (unlike normal `static` class methods) and we need to call it with interface name (`InterfaceName.methodName()`) since we can't call it using implementing class ref or name.
+We can also have the same method defined in our implementing class since they are never inherited so no overriding can happen.

 ```java
 interface P{